 Try to understand the routines of the people you work the closest with and avoid contacting them outside their working hours unless you absolutely need to.
 Avoid sending messages to everyone (e.g.

 @channel in Slack) unless really necessary.
-If you keep getting messages after you've stopped working, you feel obliged to respond and next thing you know you're working a "double shift".
+If you keep getting messages after you've stopped working, you feel pressured to respond and next thing you know you're working a "double shift".
 Be strict with the routine you establish for yourself and respect everyone else's.